matthewscott364/matthewscott364/README.md

 - 🔭 **I’m currently working on:** Multiple projects involving the cleaning and analysis of public supply chain datasets from major logistics organizations, including Amazon, UPS, and USPS.
 - 🌱 **I’m currently learning:** My expertise in Data Visualization and Data Engineering to build a strong foundation for data-driven decision-making.
-- 🤔 **I’m looking to collaborate on:** Looking to contribute to and collaborate on impactful Business Intelligence projects with a focus on scalable data solutions.
+- 🤔 **I’m looking to collaborate on:** Looking to contribute to and collaborate on impactful data-driven projects with a focus on scalable solutions.

 <div align="center">
   <img src="https://github.com/AzmSurov/AzmSurov/raw/master/Rainbow.gif" alt="Rainbow GIF" width="100%"/>